Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 The Performance Feedback Report for the 2018 Performance Year is now available through the Quality Payment Program (QPP) website

-a fact sheet that explains the details of the report.
-If you have a question about
+fact sheet that explains the details of the report.
+If you have a question about the payment

 Your Membership Matters – Renewal Is Now Open!

-upcoming 2019-2020 membership period, the AANA will continue to shed more light on the indispensable, quality anesthesia care that you provide and will develop new continuing education products to help you throughout
+2019-2020 membership period, the AANA will continue to shed more light on the indispensable, quality anesthesia care that you provide and will develop new continuing education products to help you throughout your

 We hope you'll join us for another year so that we may continue to work together to advance patient safety, practice excellence, and the CRNA profession.